CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.11.
 Clearing all entries : `clear`

-Clears your list of tasks to start from a clean slate.
+Clears your list of tasks to start from a clean slate or remove all tasks that have been marked as done.
 Be warned, once deleted, the tasks are lost forever (unless you use the undo command).<br>
-Format: clear
+Format: clear all|done

+Examples:

+* `clear all`
+* `clear done`

 ## 3.12.
+Sorting the list of tasks : `sort`

+Arranges your tasks in chronological order.<br>
+Format: sort name|deadline

+Examples:

+* `sort name`
+* `sort deadline`

+## 3.13.
 Saving the data

 Application data are saved onto hard drive automatically after any commands are executed that changes the data.
 There is no need to manually save the data.
-However, you can change the location of the storage file that holds the data for Docket.<br>
+However, you can change the location of the storage file that holds the data for Docket.
+This command creates a new file if the file name is not specified.<br>
 Format: set-storage STORAGE_LOCATION

 Examples:

-* `set-storage C:\Users\Public\Documents\Data`
+* `set-storage C:\Users\Public\Documents\Data\taskmanager.xml`

-## 3.13.
+## 3.14.
 Exiting the program : `exit`

 When you are tired and want to stop tracking tasks for the day, use this command to exit the program. <br>